Kopernicus/Kopernicus/README.md

 2.)
 Mutlistar Solar panel support requires an additonal config file, attatched to release.

 3.)
 If you use the "AddWatchdog.cfg" file, A fake celestial body isthen used to fix the distant landing-gear sinking bug.
 This body is called "KopernicusWatchdog" and will a.) intentionally keep it's distance from you at all times and is b.) invisible.
 The body is usually hidden from in game processes, but this is new territory having to use another moving celestial to correct a bug, so there may be side effects.
-Also, Principia does not benefit from this fix at this time, unfortunately.
+Also, Principia does not work with this fix at this time, unfortunately.
 Those users may try "MakingLessHistory" mod, the old workaround.

 4.)
 When using the ultra/atlas shader, ocean effect customization (color etc) is unreliable.
 Please use only high shader level (shader level 2) or lower if working with stock ocean effects.
 This does not effect scatterer or other ocean rendering mods.